zerogvt/mqttws-jmeter/README.md

 ![Alt text](images/MQTT_Publisher.png)

-In the principal interface of MQTT Publisher we have the fields:
+In the principal interface of MQTTWS Publisher we have the fields:
 *Connection Info*

-**Name:** Name of the MQTT Publisher
+**Name:** Name of the MQTTWS Publisher
 **Comments:** Your comments
-**Provider URL:** the address of MQTT server example: tcp://localhost:1883
+**Provider URL:** the address of MQTTWS server example: tcp://localhost:1883
-**Client Id:** Your Id in the session with MQTT server example: Noel De Palma
+**Client Id:** Your Id in the session with MQTTWS server example: Noel De Palma
 **List Topic:** The list of topic's names you want to publish to
 The topic's names are separated by a comma ","
 For example: List Topic: GRENOBLE/LIG,GRENOBLE/UJF-LIG